Watercolor by: Jose Trujillo

 Spirit Wisdom – Personal Level

 As you tap into the wisdom of the Spirit, you have every human right to bring your personal thoughts and requests forward.
 Pray.
 Meditate.
 Bring value to yourself and to others.
 Open your heart and let God hear you!

 Keep in mind that seeking wisdom from the Spirit enhances yourself, your relationships, day-to-day issues, and decisions.
 In contrast to the global level, the personal level encourages you to see yourself through the eyes of others.
 How do others perceive you?
 What type of personal work do you need to do on yourself – for yourself?
 How are your compassion, empathy, servant leadership, and acceptance levels?
 Do they pass the test of time?
 Or, are you like me, and you have to work at being more compassionate and accepting?
 There is time to change.
 Always!
 So, what can you do to make yourself a better person?

 Jesus!
 Do you ever wonder about Jesus and His life on earth?
 His childhood?
-What types of food He like?
+What types of food He liked?
 What or who comforted Him?
 I don’t have a clue.
-I know that Jesus took an interest in others before, during, and after He received the Spirit as the dove descended upon Him while being baptized by John.
+I do know that Jesus took an interest in others before, during, and after He received the Spirit as the dove descended upon Him while being baptized by John.
 It is this same Spirit that can enter you.
 What are you waiting for?